devopstrainings/linux-basics-katakoda/01-Server Creation in AWS/step3.md

 Finally you have created your account.

-You can login to your account using the following URL, By using the credentials which
+You can login to your account using the following URL, By using the credentials which you have used